cressie176/blog/_posts/2024-12-23-reminders-as-code.md

 ---
-title: "Reminders as Code - An open, convenient and long term approach to managing reminders"
+title: "Reminders as Code - An open, convenient, and long term approach to managing reminders"
 date: 2024-12-23
 tags:
 - Reminders